John Frusciante: 1998–2002: Rehabilitation and return to the Chili Peppers

-During the Californication world tour, Frusciante continued to compose new material, much of which would be released in 2001 on his third solo album To Record Only Water for Ten Days.
+During the Californication world tour, Frusciante continued to compose material, much of which would be released in 2001 on his third solo album To Record Only Water for Ten Days.
 The album was stylistically unlike his previous records, less markedly stream-of-consciousness or avant-garde.
 However, the lyrics were still very cryptic and its sound was notably stripped down.
 The songwriting and production of To Record Only Water for Ten Days were more efficient and straightforward than on his previous recordings.
 The album strayed from the alternative rock he had just written with the Red Hot Chili Peppers on Californication, focusing more on electronic and new wave elements.
 In addition to his guitar work, Frusciante experimented with a variety of synthesizers, a distinctive feature of the record.

 In 2001, Frusciante began recording his fourth album with Red Hot Chili Peppers, By the Way (2002); he considered the time to be among the happiest in his life.
 He relished the chance the album gave him to "keep writing better songs".
 While working on By the Way, he also composed most of what would become Shadows Collide with People, as well as the songs created for the film The Brown Bunny.
 His goal to improve his guitar playing on the album was largely driven by a desire to emulate guitar players such as Johnny Marr, John McGeoch and Andy Partridge.
 He wanted to listen to these musicians "who weren't just about technique but more about textures", or as he put it, "people who used good chords".
 The album marked Frusciante's shift to a more group-minded mentality within the Red Hot Chili Peppers, viewing the band as a cohesive unit rather than as four separate entities.